openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

 # Displaying Images (Image)

-Developers often need to display images in applications, such as icons in buttons, network images, local images, etc. To display images in applications, the Image component must be used.
-The Image component supports multiple image formats, including png, jpg, bmp, svg, gif, and heif.
-For specific usage, please refer to the [Image](../../../API_Reference/source_zh_cn/arkui-cj/cj-image-video-image.md) component.
+Developers often need to display images in applications, such as icons in buttons, network images, or local images.
+To display images in an application, the Image component must be used.
+The Image component supports multiple image formats, including PNG, JPG, BMP, SVG, GIF, and HEIF.
+For specific usage, refer to the [Image](../../../API_Reference/source_en/arkui-cj/cj-image-video-image.md) component.

 The Image component is created by calling an interface, which is invoked as follows: